What Happens If You Don’t Replace Missing Teeth? [Video]

 Teeth in a Day uses dental implants to give you a brand new arch of teeth.

-With Teeth in a Day by Dr. McMillan, you’ll benefit from:
+With Teeth in a Day at Burke Centre, you’ll benefit from:

 - A new smile that looks, feels, and functions like natural teeth